Jeffrey-Sarnoff/ArbFloats.jl/README.md

 ```
 #####This is for Julia v0.5
 ####About
 Arb is software by Fredrik Johansson with contributions from others.
+(Others include William Hart, Tommy Hofmann, Sebastian Pancratz `get other names`)
 He allows Julia to use Arb under the MIT License.
-(Others include William Hart, Tommy Hofmann, Sebastian Pancratz `get other names`)

 An Arb value is an interval given by its midpoint and a radius of _inclusion_ about the midpoint.
 An ArbFloat is a floating point value that is represented internally as an Arb (interval) value.

+It is a useful fiction to think of ArbFloats as Arb values with a zero radius -- and sometimes they are.
+When an ArbFloat has a nonzero radius, the user sees only those digits that _don`t care_:
+the digits which remain after rounding the ArbFloat so that the radius is subsumed (as if 0.0).

 ####Use